Vivian-Xie/Interactive-Lab-Hub/Lab 1/README.md

 ## Part C. Prototype the device

-You will be using your smartphone as a stand-in for the device you are prototyping.
-You will use the browser of your smart phone to act as a “light” and use a remote control interface to remotely change the light on that device.

-Code for the "Tinkerbelle" tool, and instructions for setting up the server and your phone are [here](https://github.com/IRL-CT/tinkerbelle).

-We invented this tool for this lab!

-If you run into technical issues with this tool, you can also use a light switch, dimmer, etc. that you can can manually or remotely control.

 \*\***Give us feedback on Tinkerbelle.**\*\*
 We used a smartphone as a stand-in for the device, with its browser acting as a “light” and a remote control interface to change the light color.